blt-r/string-hash-interner/README.md

 A fork of [robbepop/string-interner](https://github.com/robbepop/string-interner).

-The main point of this fork is that the hashes of the strings interned are cached, and can be cheaply looked up with `Interner::get_hash` and `Interner::get_hash_unchecked`.
+The main point of this fork is that now the hashes of the strings interned are cached and can be cheaply looked up with `Interner::get_hash` and `Interner::get_hash_unchecked`.

 I only implemented this for the "String Backend", as that's the only backend I need.